banner image

 Black bear climbing a tree. coping skills for anxiety and how to manage anxiety; therapist in Alaska

 This page provides general information and is not a diagnostic assessment or tool.
-This information may be used for general self-improvement purposes but is not intended to be used as medical advice.
+This information may be used for general self-improvement purposes but does not replace medical advice or treatment.

 If you are concerned about an anxiety related disorder, seek consultation with a mental health care professional or your primary care provider to discuss diagnosis and treatment.